 Moved by these words, the King became a follower of the Buddha.
 Wouldn’t that be great if we all took a lesson from that experience!

 But what does that mean to us in our modern life?
-We are surround by “easy” food choices that consist of meat, and the resulting mistreatment in our factory-farm world.
-Not only is this complex, but it means that suffering has become industrialized and constant and growing rapidly as the population of the world increases.
-Buddhists should take an active role in preventing this through their own wholesome actions.
+We are surround by “easy” food choices that consist of meat, and the resulting mistreatment in our animal factory-farmed world.
+Not only is this issue complex, but it means that suffering has become industrialized and constant and growing rapidly as the population of the world increases.
+Buddhists should take an active role in preventing this suffering through their own wholesome actions and livelihood.

 A year ago on January 1st, 2016, my kitty Bella had a heart attack right in front of me.
 In remembrance of her on this first anniversary, I found it fitting to write an article article regarding animals in Buddhism.